 The steering committee is based on the body that, before the reform, operated as a place of dialogue and exchange concerning the national Development and Cohesion Fund, which was based on Law 190/2014.
 The renovated steering committee not only includes general representatives of the ministries and regions, but also explicitly includes representatives from the political level, enlarging the composition to include the presidents of regions and autonomous provinces, as well as presidents of associations of provinces and municipalities.
 Moreover, the steering committee has the role of coordinating the interventions implemented at the local level with those implemented at the central level, funded by the Cohesion Policy.
-It is interesting to note that these functions were already responsible for the monitoring committee of the partnership agreement, which includes among its members representatives of the European Commission and the socio-economic partnership.
-The steering committee therefore offers an entirely national and entirely governmental body for the discussion of progress in the implementation of Cohesion Policy, those funded by the NRRP, and those funded by the Development Cohesion Fund.
+It is interesting to note that these functions were already responsible for the monitoring committee of the partnership agreement, which includes among its members representatives of the European Commission and the socioeconomic partnership.
+The steering committee therefore offers an entirely national and entirely governmental body for the discussion of progress in the implementation of Cohesion Policy.
+Moreover, the committee promotes the coordination between the interventions funded by Cohesion Policy, those funded by the NRRP, and those funded by the Development Cohesion Fund.
 Finally, it identifies the priorities of the STEP to receive co-funding from the resources of Cohesion Policy.